EN

 • Keep greenhouse entrance doors closed until ventilation.

-• Ensure treated fields and greenhouses are indicated by “no-entry” warning signs displaying messages such as “No trespassing” or “Fumigation in progress.”
+• Ensure treated fields and greenhouses are indicated by no-entry warning signs displaying messages such as “No trespassing” or “Fumigation in progress.”

 Warning signs image